Frequently asked questions

 A cost segregation study can be performed at any time during a building's ownership.
 However, the earlier you complete it, the greater the benefit.
 Accelerated depreciation is most valuable in the early years of ownership.

+Once you're ready to proceed, we'll kick off the report generation process.
 Whether you just purchased your first investment property or have a portfolio of real estate, we work with individuals and businesses of all sizes across the US.

 Property owners can depreciate assets that meet the following criteria:

-The property must be owned by you (including property subject to debt), used in your business or income-producing activity, have a determinable useful life, and be expected to last more than one year.
+- Have a determinable useful life, and be expected to last more than one year

 Depreciation begins when you place property in service for use in your trade or business or for income production.
 Depreciation ends when you have fully recovered your cost basis or retire the property from service, whichever occurs first.

-Property owners who lease residential property 100% of the time (with no personal use) can benefit from a cost segregation study, as they are permitted to deduct out-of-pocket expenses, including accelerated depreciation.
+Yes, property owners who lease residential property 100% of the time (with no personal use) can benefit from a cost segregation study, as they are permitted to deduct out-of-pocket expenses, including accelerated depreciation.

-Yes.
-Airbnb and short-term rental properties (where average guest stays are 7 days or less) are classified as commercial businesses rather than passive rental activities.Cost segregation can accelerate depreciation and generate tax losses that directly reduce W-2 income.
+Cost segregation can accelerate depreciation and generate tax deductions that directly reduce W-2 income.
 For example, if your Airbnb generates $50,000 in rental income but has $100,000 in depreciation, the resulting $50,000 loss can directly offset your taxable W-2 income.

 Yes.
 Tax deductions offset your taxable income, which includes capital gains.
 Cost segregation is a powerful strategy to unlock tax deductions, freeing up capital for reinvestment or other opportunities.